AZwetsloot/ImageJ-Scripts/README.md

 ### [MultiRoi_Kymograph.ijm](https://github.com/AZwetsloot/ImageJ-Scripts/blob/master/MultiRoi_Kymograph.ijm)
 Loop through all of ROIs in the ROI manager, generate kymograph, auto-contrast, invert and save with identifying number.

+Makes a folder the same name as the image you are working on.
+In this folder, it saves the kymographs and the ROIs that were used so that you can always look back.

 ### [Tiled_ThunderSTORM.py](https://github.com/AZwetsloot/ImageJ-Scripts/blob/master/Tiled_ThunderSTORM.py)
 Made for Warwick Open-source Microscope (WOSM).
 Could work elsewhere.